arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

           application/json:
             schema:
               description: |
-                A JSON representation of an array of documents.
+                An array of documents.
 Each element has to contain a `_key` attribute.
+                The existing documents with matching document keys are replaced.
               type: array
               items:
                 type: object